alex-solovev/docsearch-scraper-webhook/README.md

 If you're looking for a way to add DocSearch to your site, the easiest solution is to [apply to DocSearch][1].
 To run the scraper yourself, you're at the right place.

+## Webhook usage

+Deploy the application

+Set `APPLICATION_ID` and `API_KEY` environment variables and update `docsearch.config.json` according to your Algolia app

+Follow instructions on [using webhooks](https://docs.readthedocs.io/en/stable/guides/build-notifications.html#using-webhook) in the docsearch docs to add `<deployed_webhook_url>/run-docsearch-index` to enable running docsearch scraper on successful builds

 ## Installation and Usage